 The Samson Q2U, on the other hand, produces a louder sound and doesn’t require as much pre-amp to work with.
-Still, it is possible to encounter white noise when using Samson Q2U, especially when increasing volume to the max.
+Still, it is possible to encounter white noise when using Samson Q2U, especially when increasing the volume to the max.
 Given that they both have their flaws, it is crucial to try out both models to see which suits your needs better.

 So, which microphone do you buy in the end?